brandonc/ex/README.md

 # ex #

-> A well-tested c# extension class that makes regular expressions evaluation fun again.
+> The ruby-jealous c# extension class that makes regular expressions fun again.

 # What It Does #